FUNMS/Customer-Churn-Analysis/README.md

 Telco Customer Churn Analysis

-Customers are the lifeblood of every business, driving profits and revenue growth.
-In today's data-driven world, the use of machine learning has become indispensable for businesses aiming to analyze customer behavior and predict potential churn.
-The highly competitive nature of the telecommunications industry makes retaining customers extremely crucial.
-This project involves accessing and analyzing customer churn data from multiple sources, building a robust classification model, and helping a telecommunication company predict customer churn to improve retention strategies.
-The objective is to help a telecommunication company understand customer churn and its impact on profitability.
+ This project is to help a telecommunication company understand customer churn and its impact on profitability.
 Specifically, the team wants to help the client (telecommunication company) predict if a customer will churn or not and identify factors influencing the churn.

 Goal and Objectives